LeonBrindley/Warp-Coursework-2/README.md

 <ins>**Summary**</ins>

 This project determines the number of steps taken by an individual over a **10-second** period.
-It then infers whether they are stationary, walking or running from this.
-The classification is determined using a four-step algorithm and a **Freescale MMA8451Q accelerometer**.
-The design was implemented using a **Freescale FRDM-KL03Z** development platform, which contains the MMA8451Q by default.
+It then infers whether they are **stationary**, **walking** or **running** from this.
+The classification is determined using a four-step algorithm and a **Freescale MMA8451Q** accelerometer.
+The design was implemented using a **Freescale FRDM-KL03Z** development platform, which contains an integrated MMA8451Q accelerometer by default.

 <ins>**Step 1: Maximal Axis Detection**</ins>

 Firstly, the **14-bit** acceleration measurements from the X, Y and Z axes are parsed, and the highest of these three readings is appended to the **AccelerationBuffer**.
 By default, **19** results are stored in the AccelerationBuffer.
+This option was chosen over calculating the magnitude using Pythagoras' theorem across three cartesian axes due to the size of the **sqrt()** function relative to the FRDM-KL03Z's **2 KB** of SRAM.

 <ins>**Step 2: Low-Pass Filter**</ins>